andysheen-zz/Minecraft_Gamer/README.md

 #DIY GAMER & MINECRAFT

-The Mac install

-ever wanted to control your Minecraft world with your DIY Gamer and vice versa?

-This system allows you to control your Minecraft character using Python and serial communication to turn your Gamer into a HID device [Human Interface Device](https://en.wikipedia.org/wiki/Human_interface_device "HID")

-To communicate from your minecraft world to the Gamer, the system uses Command Blocks to send Raw data to the console log.

-Available for Mac & Windows*(soon)*
+DIY Gamer and Minecraft using Python and Serial communication.

 ##MAC INSTALL